Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks: Experiments

-\textbf{Evaluation Metric.} In the experiments, the Structural Hamming Distance (SHD) is used as a criterion to evaluate the performance of causal structure learning methods.
-SHD comprises three sub-items: the number of missing edges, extra edges, and reversed edges.
-Please note that directly comparing the SHD of different methods may not be entirely fair, as SHD is influenced by the combination of the algorithm's ability to learn the causal structure and its ability to resist prior errors, and cannot directly reflect the performance of the latter single factor.
-Moreover, the result obtained by the PC is a Partially Directed Acyclic Graph (PDAG), which slightly deviates from a DAG.
-Therefore, in order to facilitate the comparison of different methods, in addition to SHD, some other indicators are also calculated, including the increment of SHD after adding the prior, the retention rate of the correct prior, and the detection rate of the prior error.
+\textbf{Evaluation Metric.} In the experiments, the Structural Hamming Distance (SHD) is utlized to evaluate the performance of CSL methods, which comprises three sub-items: the number of missing edges, extra edges, and reversed edges.
+In order to facilitate the comparison of different methods, some other indicators are also calculated, including the increment of SHD after adding the prior, the retention rate of the correct prior, and the detection rate of the prior errors.

 \textbf{Experimental Hardware.} All experiments are conducted with an Intel(R) Core (TM) i7-12700K CPU, 32GB RAM.